White Peak Loop West - Buxton

-Phase two: Station Road, Darley Dale through Whitworth Park to Church Road, Churchtown.
+Phase 2: Station Road, Darley Dale through Whitworth Park to Church Road, Churchtown.
 Work on this section is complete.

-Phase three: Church Road, Churchtown to Harrison Way, Northwood.
+Phase 3: Church Road, Churchtown to Harrison Way, Northwood.
 The work on the ground is complete.

-The whole route between Matlock and Rowsley will not be fully signed off or officially opened until the issues surrounding the rail crossing on phase one have been resolved.
+The whole route between Matlock and Rowsley will not be fully signed off or officially opened until the issues surrounding the rail crossing on phase 1 have been resolved.

 There is a way of using existing public rights of way to get from Rowsley to Bakewell without going on the A6 via a public bridleway and a non-classified highway which involves a steep climb and a variable surface.
 We are currently looking at the feasibility of these being used as a temporary off road alternative until the main onward route along the former railway is completed.